GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

   - Check your security groups( HTTP/ HTTPS inbound rules).
   - Check if apache2 is running, if it's not not restart the service.

-- Type '***systemctl enable apache2***' to enable the service so that you dont have to occassionally enable the EC2 machine manually, this is because the service occassionally stops.
+- Execute '***systemctl enable apache2***' to enable the service so that you dont have to occassionally enable the EC2 machine manually, this is because the service occassionally stops.

 # Install MariaDB
--Type the following commands to install MariaDB -'***sudo apt install mariadb-server mariadb-client -y***'
+-Execute the following commands to install MariaDB -'***sudo apt install mariadb-server mariadb-client -y***'
   - '***sudo systemctl start mariadb***' to start the service.
   - '***sudo systemctl status mariadb***' to check if the service is running.

 # Setup root password of the database
-- Secure your MariaDB installation by typing the command '***mysql_secure_installation***'.
+- Secure your MariaDB installation by executing the command '***mysql_secure_installation***'.
 When prompted, answer Y.
   - It will ask you a few questions and you have to give it answers/confirmations (press enter for no answers).
     -  Enter current password for root (enter for none):Enter
     -  Switch to unix_socket authentication [Y/n]: Enter